Arunm619/coding/readme.md

 **1.Function to check if a singly linked list is palindrome** [See Solution](https://gist.github.com/arun-sudharsan/6822dd1510f771067c5a561b7d67ea7a)

-2.Remove duplicates from an unsorted linked list
+**2.Remove duplicates from an unsorted linked list** [See Solution](https://gist.github.com/arun-sudharsan/528eff72f9c621e92b1f9eeb66a4d505)

 **3.Remove duplicates from a sorted linked list** [See Solution](https://gist.github.com/arun-sudharsan/606b5090fdf5ec74a561194a321cd775)